-For steel-to-steel connections, the following, are some general guidelines to follow.
-Bolts and welds can be easily sized and installed to provide adequate strength (i.e., match the required strengths or the capacity of the connecting elements).
-Ensuring adequate ductility, especially in seismic applications sometimes requires further consideration and testing to ensure that the connecting elements are able to accommodate large inelastic deformations in the connected members [e.g., post-Northridge research of moment frame connections and ANSI/AISC 358 development (AISC, 2010d)].
+For steel-to-steel connections the following are some general guidelines to follow.
+Bolts and welds can be sized and installed to provide adequate strength (i.e., match the required strengths or the capacity of the connecting elements).
+Assuring adequate ductility, especially in seismic applications sometimes requires further consideration and testing to ensure that the connecting elements are able to accommodate large inelastic deformations in the connected members [e.g., post-Northridge research of moment frame connections and ANSI/AISC 358 development (AISC, 2016d)].
 For gusseted connections or extended plate connections, simple (empirical) methods exist (e.g., the uniform force method) that are adequate for design instead of having to perform design using complex finite element analyses.

 For anchorage of linear steel components, the following are some general guidelines to follow.
 Linear steel members (e.g., columns) can be anchored into concrete (e.g., basemat) using anchor rods and lugs.
 This is a case of connection between linear steel members and RC elements (e.g., piers, basemat).
 Anchor rods are typically used to resist pullout forces and bending moments, while lugs are used to resist shear forces.
-Design rules are based on tests that exist for sizing anchor rods [ACI 349 Appendix D (ACI, 2006)] and lugs [AISC Design Guide 2 (Darwin, 1990)].
-Demands on connecting elements due to simultaneous forces and moments acting on the anchored member can be easily determined for their adequate sizing.